mtlynch/mtlynch.io/content/posts/building-a-vm-homelab-2017/index.md

 ### Security: VM isolation

 VMs also provide security by keeping software isolated from my main system.
 I like to experiment with new tools and apps, but it's always possible that an app could be malicious (maybe the developer made a malicious app, maybe it's a legitimate app but an attacker compromised it to spread malware).
 If I install an app directly to my Windows machine and it infects it with malware, it's game over.
-Very basic malware running on my machine could record everything on my screen, control my Gmail, Facebook, Github, or hold all my files [for ransom](https://en.wikipedia.org/wiki/Ransomware).
+Very basic malware running on my machine could record everything on my screen, control my Gmail, Facebook, GitHub, or hold all my files [for ransom](https://en.wikipedia.org/wiki/Ransomware).

 Malware running in a VM is much more limited in the damage it can cause.
 If I install software in a VM and it covertly installs a keylogger, it can only record my keystrokes in that VM, not my main desktop machine.
 VMs are not a complete defense, as advanced malware could [escape the VM](https://arstechnica.com/security/2017/03/hack-that-escapes-vm-by-exploiting-edge-browser-fetches-105000-at-pwn2own/), but they still provide a large degree of protection.